 - Compost should be 25% max.
 This amendment generates heat – the less biodegraded the hotter it is and vice versa – so balance it with good quality earth which should cool down your mix.

 - Neem Cake & other Neem Products should be 5% max of your Potting Mix.
-This amendment is extremely beneficial in terms of nutrients, potential for increasing soil acidity, and as a fungicide.
+This amendment is extremely beneficial in terms of nutrients, helps increase soil acidity, and is potent as a fungicide.
 However, if used in excess, it can inhibit plant growth.